 Note: at this time the Pinhey’s Point museum will be closed to public entry but visitors are encouraged to enjoy the grounds.

-If an adrenaline rush is what you seek, look no further than Evolution Wake Park in Manotick.
+If an adrenaline rush is what you seek, look no further than Evolution Wake Park.
 It’s the first and only wakeboard cable park in the entire city and has tailored experiences for all skill levels, from tutorials with certified instructors for first timers to monthly and season passes.
 Perfect for kids and families looking to try something new, the wake park will have you feeling comfortable and confident with its friendly instructors and relaxing river scenery.

 Stop for a cone at the Carp Custom Creamery, where the ice cream is made in-house with local ingredients.
 With a variety of fun flavours like Peanut butter & jelly, London fog and Vegan peach sorbet, it’s helpful to know you can get a litre tub to go!

 KIN Vineyard is an Ottawa Valley-based winery with a dedication to sustainable farming practices and an earth to vine motto that has resulted in brilliantly crafted Pinot Noirs, Chardonnays, ciders and a deliciously touted Rose.

 Note: if you cannot make it to the vineyard, there are home delivery and curbside pick up options available.

 If beer is more your style, Ridge Rock Brewing Company is a craft brewery and pub housed in a spectacular historical building complete with a secret VIP vault room.
 Specializing in fresh, clean craft beer, the Lagerbier and Prairie Wind Wheat Ale are the ones to try but keep an eye on their rotating taps and cans if you’re looking for something special.